WIT-IEEE-MATE-ROV/WU25/README.md

 5. Reboot the Orange Pi 5

 Now hopefully `/dev/spidev4.1` shows up.
-If it doesn't you might need to run `sudo modprobe spidev` to add load the module.
+If it doesn't you might need to run `sudo modprobe spidev` to load the module.